The Department of Labor and Regulation (DLR) invites South Dakotans to recognize the annual Adult Education and Family Literacy Week Sept. 22-28.

 Although the summer travel season is quickly ending, the Department of Tourism?s efforts to promote South Dakota will continue to target leisure travelers and hunters in key markets around the country.
 Fall and winter marketing efforts kicked off in late August, highlighting the state's seasonal leisure, adventure and hunting opportunities.

 ABERDEEN, S.D. ?
 Nicholas Fettig of Aberdeen has been identified as the person who died late Sunday night in a single-vehicle rollover crash seven miles west of Aberdeen.

 This month we have had two great events to honor and pay tribute to the men and women that served this great country.

-PLATTE, S.D. ?
-One person died in a two-vehicle crash that happened Monday morning east of Platte.
+EDGEMONT, S.D. ?
+One person died and another person was injured Tuesday in a one-vehicle crash west of Edgemont.

 WOONSOCKET, S.D. ?
 Three Woonsocket juveniles now officially have been identified as the people who died Saturday night in a three-vehicle crash east of Woonsocket.

 Governor Kristi Noem sent the following letter today: